Is being in an area that’s growing quickly a good thing or a bad thing?

 Absolute Growth: 17

-So there you have it, the fastest growing cities in West Virginia are led by Oak Hill which has been growing a blistering pace these past five years relative to other places around the state.
+So there you have it, the fastest growing cities in West Virginia are led by Oak Hill which has been growing at a blistering pace this decade relative to other cities and towns around the state.

-It’ll be interesting to see if these places can keep growing at the same pace over the next five years.
+It’ll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We’ll be here to let you know!

 For more West Virginia reading , check out: